 Contact the police, but do not admit any liability or sign any documents other than the European Accident Statement, of 'Constat Amiable'.

 If you're unable to drive your car, contact your insurer immediately.

 If you can drive, you can wait until you're back in the UK to tell your insurer, as long as that's within two weeks of the accident.

 Read more about how to claim for a car accident abroad.

 Injury at an accident

-Where another person is injured, then in addition to the above, you must produce your certificate of insurance, if anyone at the scene has reasonable grounds to see it.
+If another person is injured in the accident you must also produce your certificate of insurance, if anyone at the scene has reasonable grounds to see it.